English Grammar: seem. ‘Seem’ is a word that is very useful, especially when using polite language. But, are you using it correctly?

 There are two ways to use the word ‘seem’.

-- with an infinitive or
+- with an infinitive

 - as a linking verb

-SEEM WITH INFINTIVE
+SEEM WITH INFINITIVE

-- Subject + seem + infintive
+- Subject + seem + infinitive

 - She seems to always show up 20 minutes late.